LaviSchlyter/Distributed-Intelligent-Sytems/READ_ME.md

 -------------------------------------Localization Supervisor  ---------------------------------------

-The supervisor computes the true position of the robots in a log file in order to compute the fitness metrics on matlab.
+The supervisor computes the true position of the robots in a log file in order to compute the fitness metrics on Matlab.

-The flock size is defined at line 22, and must be changed according to the number in the world
+The flock size is defined at line 22, and must be changed according to the number of robots in the world before running each simulation.

 Robot_ID depends on the simulation ran: